AP source: Biden looks to increase staffing of Cuba embassy

 It comes a little more than a week after thousands of Cubans took to the streets of Havana and other cities across the island to protest food shortages and high prices during the coronavirus crisis.
 It’s a level of frustration not seen in Cuba in more than 60 years.

 Biden is also calling for the administration to work with Congress to identify options to make the internet more accessible on the island.
 The regime moved to quickly cut off internet access to stop images of the protests from being broadcast to the world.
+Republican lawmakers, including Sen. Marco Rubio of Florida, have been urging Biden to make free satellite internet access available to dissidents to help them subvert the Cuban government’s effort to stop activists from getting their messages on social media.

 The administration will also look to work with international organizations to increase humanitarian assistance, while the Treasury Department’s Office of Foreign Assets Control will explore sanctioning Cuban officials who committed human rights violations against peaceful protesters in Cuba, the official said.